If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

-One thing that really stands out about working for Disney on one of the programs is the special events they put on for cast members.
+One thing that really stands out about working for the Walt Disney Company on one of the programs is the special events they put on for cast members.

 You’ll find there is a team at Disney dedicated to the housing and programs, who offer various parties and themed events for everyone to enjoy.